sansible/newrelic/README.md

 See the [Examples](#examples) section for details on how to setup these integrations.

+### enabled and start_on_boot flags

+Integrations should have two flags to activate them, enabled and start_on_boot.

+The enabled flag covers the installation of the integration and is normally run via the build tag; useful for baking the integration packages into an image without writing any config or starting any services.

+The start_on_boot flag will start the integration and write any required config files, executed via the configure tag.
+This tag can be used for activating an integration on a per environment basis.

 ### PHP

 Installs New Relic's PHP integration and configures an INI file with symlinks